All You Need to Know About Identifying and Treating Sensitive Skin

 Naturally Sensitive Skin

-Sensitivity caused by an underlying inherited condition — eczema (atopic dermatitis), psoriasis, or rosacea.
+Sensitivity associated with an underlying inherited condition — eczema (atopic dermatitis), psoriasis, or rosacea.
 The barrier is structurally compromised at a genetic level, producing chronic sensitivity that requires ongoing management rather than a single correction.
-This type benefits most from consistent barrier restoration and microbiome protection.
+These are medical conditions and belong with a dermatologist; barrier-supportive care works alongside that, not instead of it.

 Environmental Sensitivity